 |Cold Spring Harbor, NY|

-Description: A muddy shoal reaches out 1,500 feet from the eastern side of Centre Island posing a hazard for vessels attempting to enter Cold Spring Harbor.
-To avoid the shoal, ships must stay close to Lloyd’s Neck on the east side of the channel.
+Description: A muddy shoal reaches out 1,500 feet from the eastern side of Centre Island forcing vessels entering Cold Spring Harbor to stay close to Lloyd’s Neck to avoid the hazard.
 Though long in coming, a lighthouse was finally built at Cold Spring Harbor in 1890 to mark the shoal and Centre Island’s Plum Point.

-Major Thomas Jones, an early settler in the area described as a “privateer,” was born in Ireland in 1665 and relocated to Oyster Bay, NY in 1695.
+Major Thomas Jones, an early settler in the area who was described as a “privateer,” was born in Ireland in 1665 and relocated to Oyster Bay, New York in 1695.
 His great-grandsons founded the whaling fleet that remains Cold Spring Harbor’s most famous legacy.
-The Jones brothers started out in the 1820s with a textile mill, grist mills, and a cooper’s shop.
-When those businesses started suffering from increasing competition, the brothers turned to whaling.
+The Jones brothers started out in the 1820s with a textile mill, grist mills, and a cooper’s shop, but when those businesses started suffering from increasing competition, the brothers turned to whaling.

 Throughout this time, despite all the maritime commerce in the area, there had been no beacon to guide ships around the dangerous shoal at the harbor entrance.
 Finally, in 1875 Congress appropriated $20,000 and approved a plan to build “two range-lights on the mainland.”
 Acquiring the necessary land proved difficult due to owners that were reluctant to sell.
 Also, although the proposed locations for the two new lights were fairly close together, one was in Queens County and one in Suffolk County, which duplicated much of the work.

-The Cold Spring Harbor Lighthouse had a boat, suspended from davits, which the keepers used to reach the mainland.
-Keeper Chester Rowland drowned on April 3, 1908, and was replaced a week later by Arthur Jensen, who had been serving as an assistant at Execution Rocks Lighthouse.
-Jensen remained at Cold Spring Harbor for only eight months before accepting a transfer to Eaton’s Neck, but during that time he was visited several times by President Theodore Roosevelt, who had a summer residence nearby at Sagamore Hill and would often row his children out into the harbor.
+Arthur Jensen, who had been serving as an assistant at Execution Rocks Lighthouse, took charge of Cold Spring Harbor Lighthouse next but remained for only eight months before accepting a transfer to Eaton’s Neck.
+During his brief tenure, Keeper Jensen was visited several times by President Theodore Roosevelt, who had a summer residence nearby at Sagamore Hill and would often row his children out into the harbor.

-The Cold Spring Harbor Lighthouse was damaged by a gale in February of 1918.
-Keeper Louis P. Brown left a description of the storm: “Last night while a south to southwest gale was blowing, a cake of ice about 1 mile square, from 4 to 8 inches thick, came out with tide and wind from Cold Spring and struck this station with such force it jarred the lantern doors open, also throwing a number of articles from shelves, oil cases and cans, dishes, pots, and pans.”
-Brown commented that the ice made the lighthouse “sway, crack, and tremble tremendously.”
-Afraid the light might be upset and start a fire, Keeper Brown put it out for just over an hour and employed a small hand lantern in its place.
+Keeper Louis P. Brown left a description of a gale that damaged Cold Spring Harbor Lighthouse on February 25, 1918: “Last night while a south to southwest gale was blowing, a cake of ice about 1 mile square, from 4 to 8 inches thick, came out with tide and wind from Cold Spring and struck this station with such force it jarred the lantern doors open, also throwing a number of articles from shelves, oil cases and cans, dishes, pots, and pans.”
+Afraid the light might be upset and start a fire, Keeper Brown put it out for just over an hour, from 1:45 a.m. to 2:55 a.m., and employed a small hand-lantern in its place.
+Brown commented that the ice made the lighthouse “sway, crack, and tremble tremendously” and that he and his family “sat about all night ready to leave the station.”
 An inspection conducted the following spring found the ice had caused $12,800 worth of damage to the station.

-In 1965, the lighthouse was removed from its foundation, and replaced by a steel skeleton tower.
-The old wooden tower was scheduled to be torn down, but a resident living on the opposite shore purchased it for one dollar.
-Known as Lady Glen, she had fond memories of the lighthouse, including one keeper who kept a piano at the station.
-When he played, the music could be heard across the water.
+In 1965, the wooden lighthouse was removed from the caisson and replaced by a steel skeleton tower.
+The old wooden tower was scheduled to be torn down until Mary Glenn, a resident living on Centre Island, purchased it for one dollar.
+Known as Lady Glenn, Mary had fond memories of the lighthouse, including one keeper who kept a piano at the station.
+When he played, the music could be heard drifting across the water.

-The tower was placed on a barge, but it got stuck on a sandbar in the middle of the channel.
+The wooden tower was placed on a barge to be taken to shore, but the barge then got stuck on a sandbar.
 Many methods were tried to get the barge loose, including attaching a heavy steel cable, which snapped.
 Anyone in the way of the cable ends as they whipped through the air would likely have been decapitated.
 The barge, with the lighthouse on top, ended up sitting on the bar for almost a year, waiting for a tide high enough to allow it to float off.
-When it was finally freed, the lighthouse was placed in Lady Glen’s yard, overlooking waters where it formerly stood.
-The Cold Spring Harbor Lighthouse is the only one on Long Island that has been moved from its original site.
+When it was finally freed, the lighthouse was placed in Lady Glenn’s yard, overlooking waters where it formerly stood.
+Cold Spring Harbor Lighthouse is the only lighthouse on Long Island that has been moved from its original site.

 The lighthouse was originally located on a shoal, roughly a mile off Centre Island